Britain triggers cost curb measure in CO2 scheme in December

 Britain began trading carbon permits under its new domestic ETS on May 19, having left the European Union's ETS since leaving the single market at the beginning of 2021.

-The benchmark UK carbon contract UKAFMZ1 closed at 73.02 pounds a tonne on Tuesday.
+The benchmark UK carbon contract UKAFMZ1traded down 5.92 pounds at 67.10 pounds a tonne by 1406 GMT after the latest UK auction cleared at 65.80 pounds/tonne.

-Carbon prices in Europe and the UK hit record highs in November, triggered by a higher burn of coal by power companies to burn coal, ambitious climate plans by Germany's incoming coalition government and progress on the role of carbon markets at international climate talks in Glasgow.
+Carbon prices in Europe and the UK hit record highs in November, triggered by a higher burn of coal by power companies, ambitious climate plans by Germany's incoming coalition government and progress on the role of carbon markets at international climate talks in Glasgow.

 ($1 = 0.7506 pounds)